Time-periodic solutions of the compressible Euler equations and the Nonlinear Theory of Sound: Introduction

 The paper is laid out as follows.
 In Section~\ref{sec:str}, we introduce the symmetry and reflection principles which generate periodic solutions, and derive the self-adjoint boundary conditions \eqref{gpbc} and the nonlinear operator $\mc F$.
+In Section~\ref{sec:exist}, we provide a detailed description of the local $H^b$ existence theorem that we use, including a uniform $L^\infty$ estimate for derivatives of solutions.
 In Section~\ref{sec:lin}, we linearize the problem and derive the corresponding Sturm-Liouville system.
 We then solve this SL system and develop the resonance conditions.
 In Section~\ref{sec:bif}, we develop the bifurcation argument and prove existence of nonlinear pure tone solutions of the boundary value problem, assuming technical lemmas which are proved in later sections.
 This involves rescaling of the target Hilbert space by the small divisors, and produces periodic solutions using the reflection principle.
 In Section \ref{sec:SL} we carry out a detailed analysis of the SL problem and estimate the growth rate of the eigenfrequencies.
 In Section \ref{sec:D2E} we show that the evolution operator is twice differentiable and detail the role of genuine nonlinearity.
 In Section~\ref{sec:pwc}, we restrict to piecewise constant entropy profiles, for which explicit formulae can be developed, and use these to establish density of resonant profiles in $L^1$, and genericity of non-resonant profiles.
 Finally in Section~\ref{sec:con}, we provide historical, scientific and mathematical context for our results.